Main Menu

 • A syllabus for the course that you would like to transfer from

-No, the BCPM GPA pertains to the biology, chemistry, physics, and math courses a student took as part of their undergraduate degree.
+No. The BCPM GPA pertains to the biology, chemistry, physics and math courses a student took as part of their undergraduate degree.
 This degree is graduate coursework and is not factored into a BCPM GPA.
 The courses completed in the master’s degree in medical physiology and pharmacology are “BCPM relevant” as it is all biology-related coursework.

 Our online students have access to many of the same resources that are available to students who attend on campus.
 These include: